 Farfugium (Leopard Plant)

+Farfugium is an Asian genus in the Aster family with only two currently recognized species, Farfugium japonicum and Farfugium hiberniflorum.
 Farfugium was first described as Arnica tussilaginea in 1768.
 In the 1800s, it was published as Farfugium grande in 1857, Senecio farfugium in 1858, Ligularia farfugium in 1859, followed by Farfugium kaempferi in 1861, and finally Senecio tussilagineus in 1891.

-Fast forward to the 1900s, when in 1904 the name was changed to Ligularia tussilaninea, followed in 1939 with four new names for the same plant, Farfugium luchuense, Farfugium tussilagineum, Farfugium japonicum, and Farfugium hiberniflorum were published.
+Fast forward to the 1900s, when in 1904 the name was changed to Ligularia tussilaginea, followed in 1939 with four new names for the same plant, Farfugium luchuense, Farfugium tussilagineum, Farfugium japonicum, and Farfugium hiberniflorum were published.
 Finally, in 1942, during the war, The Taiwanese form was published as Farfugium japonicum var. formosanum.
 When the nomenclatural tug of war finally ended, the 1939 published Farfugium japonicum was recognized as being the only valid name for one species, and Farfugium hiberniflorum for the other.

 There are four recognized varieties within Farfugium japonicum: